Should I Use the Common App Additional Information Section?

 - You transferred high schools

-No matter the challenging life event being discussed, it is best if there is a positively trending arc to the narrative.
+No matter the challenging life event being discussed, ideally there will be a positively trending arc to the narrative.
 For example, if your grandfather unexpectedly passed away in the first semester of your junior year leading to a dip in your grades, hopefully, your academic performance improved the following semester.

 One common reason to utilize this section is to include additional awards that wouldn’t fit in the five allotted spaces within the designated Honors & Awards section.
 This is always a perfectly acceptable use of this space, provided that the additions add value and are not mere “filler.”
 Most commonly, high-achieving students who have earned more than five honors, have a chance to include a few extra awards.
 These can be things like: